Farisa-Hameed/SCT_DS_TASK-1/README.md

 PROJECT DONE WITH POWER BI BASED ON FINANCIAL DATA OF PRODUCT SOLD.

 This Power BI report analyzes financial data related to products sold in AN XYZ Company.
-It includes detailed insights into sales performance, profit margins, and discount impacts, presented through interactive visualizations and measures.
+It includes detailed insights into:
+- Sales performance
+- Profit margins
+- Discount impacts
-This dataset is effectively imported and preprocessed, with data cleaned and transformed for accurate analysis.
+This dataset is presented through interactive visualizations and measures.
-The report features seven distinct visuals, including  charts, and tables, to convey insights into sales and profit.
-Interactive elements such as navigation buttons and bookmarks enhance user experience, and images were also added.
-Key insights include high sales in major markets, the impact of discounts, and the relationship between sales and profit margins, offering actionable recommendations for optimizing sales strategies and profitability.
+The report features:

+- Importing and Preprocessing:  Loaded and cleaned dataset, handled missing values, and established data relationships.
+- Visuals:  Bar Charts, Pie Charts, Line Chart, Stacked Bar Chart etc.
+- Interactive Elements:
+1. Buttons for page navigation
+2. Bookmarks for saved views
+3. Relevant images included
+- Organization:  Clear titles, consistent colors, and well-organized layout
+- Insights:
+  Identify top-performing segments and countries based on sales and profit.
+  Highlight regions with the highest revenue and profitability.
+  Determine best-selling and most profitable products.
+  Analyze the effect of discount bands on sales and profit margins.
+  Identify seasonal trends and monthly sales patterns.
+  Compare manufacturing prices to sale prices and profit margins.

+These insights help in optimizing marketing strategies, inventory management, and pricing policies.